mathie/mathie.github.io/_posts/2008/2008-09-19-scotland-on-rails-2009-call-for-proposals.markdown

 - Ruby and Rails
 - Work
 - RailsConf Europe
-comments:
-- id: 1018
-  author: James
-  author_email: james88theone@yahoo.com
-  author_url: ''
-  date: !binary |-
-    MjAwOC0wOS0yMCAxNDoyMzoxNiArMDEwMA==
-  date_gmt: !binary |-
-    MjAwOC0wOS0yMCAxMzoyMzoxNiArMDEwMA==
-  content: <p>Hi, I found your blog on this new directory of WordPress Blogs at blackhatbootcamp.com/listofwordpressblogs.
-I
-    dont know how your blog came up, must have been a typo, i duno.
-Anyways, I just clicked it and here I am.
-Your blog looks good.
-Have a nice day.
-James.</p>
 ---
 Last year over 100 attendees and speakers from around the UK, Europe and US came together in Edinburgh for what keynote speaker and RailsCore member **Michael Koziarski** recently described on stage as *"the best small conference"* he'd attended.